 Table of Contents

-Fall in New York City: Weather + Tips
+NYC Fall Weather Tips

-1. City Biking Trails & Tours
+1. City Biking Trails & Tours ★

 - Lower Manhattan: This 2-hour tour takes you through Lower Manhattan and over the Brooklyn Bridge.
 Your guide will explain the history of the area and point out prime photo opps!